kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/control-plane.md

 <h1>Compatibility with the deprecated v1beta1 contract</h1>

-In order to ease the transition for providers, the v1bet2 version of the Cluster API contract _temporarily_ preserve compatibility with the deprecated v1beta1 contract; compatibility will be removed tentatively in AUG 26.
+In order to ease the transition for providers, the v1beta2 version of the Cluster API contract _temporarily_ preserve compatibility with the deprecated v1beta1 contract; compatibility will be removed tentatively in August 2026.

-With regard to conditions:
+With regards to conditions:

-Cluster API will continue to read conditions from providers using deprecates Cluster API condition types.
+Cluster API will continue to read conditions from providers using deprecated Cluster API condition types.

-Please note that provider that will continue to use deprecates Cluster API condition types MUST carefully take into account the implication of this choice which are described both in the [Cluster API v1.11 migration notes] and in the [Improving status in CAPI resources] proposal.
+Please note that provider that will continue to use deprecated Cluster API condition types MUST carefully take into account the implication of this choice which are described both in the [Cluster API v1.11 migration notes] and in the [Improving status in CAPI resources] proposal.

 </aside>